raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 ## 6-Presentation layer :

-responsible for the data formatting and display, allowing for compatibility.
+Responsible for the data formatting and display, allowing for compatibility.

 ### TLS :